 And looking at okay, if it will cost me $10,000 you know, 10 years from now, I’m going to need $1,000 a year.

-He’s correct in saying that there will be some inflation in that price.
+He’s correct in saying that there will be some inflation at that price.

 It’s unlikely to be exactly $10,000 today and $10,000 ten years from now.
 However, it’s a little bit unclear exactly how much increase there will be in the cost because technologies change.